Cancel anytime

 Overview

-The Vanguard Short-Term Corporate Bond Index Fund ETF Shares (VCSH) seeks to track the performance of a broad, market-weighted corporate bond index with a short-term maturity focus, primarily investing in investment-grade U.S. dollar-denominated corporate bonds.
+The Vanguard Short-Term Corporate Bond Index Fund ETF Shares (VCSH) seeks to track the performance of a market-weighted corporate bond index with a short-term maturity focus.
+It invests primarily in investment-grade U.S. dollar-denominated corporate bonds and aims for a low-cost, diversified exposure to the short-term corporate bond market.

 Reputation and Reliability

-Vanguard is highly reputable and known for its low-cost index funds and ETFs.
+Vanguard is a highly reputable and reliable issuer known for its low-cost investment products and long-term investment philosophy.

 Management Expertise